-DECEMBER 31, 2012
+FOR THE YEAR ENDED DECEMBER 31, 2013

-Year Participant Contributions Transferred Late to Plan Total that Constitute Nonexempt Prohibited Transactions Total that Under VF y Corrected CP and PTE 02-51 Includes Late Participant Loan Repayments Contributions Contributions Contributions Not Corrected Outside Contributions Pending Corrected VFCP Correction in VFCP 2012 Yes \$ 4,569 \$ 151,921 \$ 0 \$ 0 2011 Yes \$ 0 \$ 2,779 \$ 0
+Year Participant Contributions Transferred Late to Plan Includes Late Participant Loan Repayments Contribut tions Not Co Nonexempt Prohibited ntributions ected Outside VFCP ns Pending h in VFCP

+2013 Yes \$ 0 \$ 1,950 \$ 0

+\$ 4,569

+2012 Yes \$ 0 \$ 151,921 \$ 0

-Represents loan repayments that were not deposited in the trust on a timely basis.
-The Plan sponsor will correct the error involving delinquent loan repayments by contributing the repayment amounts to the Plan (with additional earnings) and filing an excise tax return with the Internal Revenue Service.
+\ Represents loan repayments that were not deposited in the trust on a timely basis.
+The Plan sponsor has corrected the error involving delinquent loan repayments by contributing the repayment amounts to the Plan (with additional earnings) and filing an excise tax return with the Internal Revenue Service.

-Represents participant elective deferral contributions that were not deposited in the trust on a timely basis.
+\\ Represents participant elective deferral contributions that were not deposited in the trust on a timely basis.
 The Plan sponsor has corrected the error involving these delinquent contributions by contributing the amounts to the Plan (with additional earnings) and filing an excise tax return with the Internal Revenue Service.